Aphex Twin: Musical style and influences

 Writing for AllMusic, John Bush describes James as a "pioneer of experimental techno" who has "constantly pushed the limits of what can be accomplished with electronic equipment, resulting in forward-thinking and emotionally engaging work that ranges from sublime, pastoral ambience to manic head-rush acid techno".
 In a 1996 review, The Independent's Angela Lewis called him a "maverick of 1990s electronica [who] exemplifies the finest traditions of British pop mischief".
 According to Fact magazine, James has "carved out his own space in the history of electronic music" across several genres, with his unique melodies being "the reason he's talked about as not just an electronic innovator but as the sphere's definitive artist".
 In 2014 review in the Financial Times, Ludovic Hunter-Tilney described James as a "musical maverick" noted for "yoking different elements together in unpredictable formulations" and blending "hard beats and uncanny tones; difficult abstraction and populist melodies".
 Music publications have described James variously as "the Mozart of" both techno and ambient.
-Writing in The Guardian in 2001, Paul Lester identified James' lineage as "electronic greats" including Karlheinz Stockhausen, John Cage, Kraftwerk, Brian Eno, and Derrick May.
+Writing in The Guardian in 2001 Paul Lester identified James's lineage as "electronic greats" including Karlheinz Stockhausen, John Cage, Kraftwerk, Brian Eno, and Derrick May.

 James had no formal music training and is largely self-taught.
 Prior to becoming a producer, James spent his teens modifying analogue synthesisers and became "addicted to making noises," only later becoming "interested in listening to other people's stuff".
 James states that he spent his initial years "ignorant of music, apart from acid and techno, where I bought just about everything".
 He claimed to have been independently making music similar to acid and techno before encountering the styles, and subsequently became enthusiastic about them.
 He has cited 808 State's 1988 debut album Newbuild as a major early inspiration.
 In a 1993 interview, James identified voluntary sleep deprivation as an influence on his productions at that time.
 He also claimed to have recorded over one thousand unreleased tracks.
 He later said he experienced synaesthesia and utilised lucid dreaming as a means of developing compositional ideas.
-Some of James' early work was compared to Brian Eno's ambient releases, but James claimed not to have heard Eno before he began recording.
+Some of James's early work was compared to Brian Eno's ambient releases, but James claimed not to have heard Eno before he began recording.